cpressey/LCF-style-ND/README.md

 Natural deduction proofs can also be written out linearly, as a list of steps.
-We can do that with our big nest of function applications, by binding each application to a local name with a structure like `let`.
+We can do that with our big nest of function applications, by binding each application to a local name.
 Like so:

-    let
+    def proof1c():
         s1 = suppose(«p», 1)
         s2 = suppose(«p → q», 3)
         s3 = impl_elim(s1, s2)